ahmedmazariML/Dropout-as-a-Bayesian-Approximation-and-Batch-Normalization/README.md

 ization techniques are provided : dropout and batch normalization.
 Up to know, dropout remains the most popular choice for simplicity .
 Besides, batch normalization outperforms state of art performance in computer vision and eliminates the need of dropout.
-However, dropout oers insight into the model uncertainty of the deep neural network when it is performed during testing and it can be seen as a bayesian Approximation.We rst give a general introduction to over-tting and regularization.
-Then, we show how dropout captures model uncertainty and how batch normalization x the input distribution, and allows deep learning models to learn faster (fast regularization).
+However, dropout offers insight into the model uncertainty of the deep neural network when it is performed during testing and it can be seen as a bayesian Approximation.We first give a general introduction to overfitting and regularization.
+Then, we show how dropout captures model uncertainty and how batch normalization fixes the input distribution, and allows deep learning models to learn faster (fast regularization).
-After that, we discuss the results obtains by both method in dierent application domains.
+After that, we discuss the results obtains by both method in different application domains.
 Finally, we give our intuition about it and our perspectives.

 Original papers :